 The County Operated Special Education program received the lowest performance level indicator for graduation rate, and the student group that received the lowest performance level indicator was socioeconomically disadvantaged and students with disabilities.
+The program also received a low performing level for English Language Arts, Math and College and Career Readiness.
+Within English Language Arts the student subgroups that received lowest performance levels were English Learners, Socioeconomic disadvantage, and Hispanic students.
+For Math the student subgroups that received the lowest performance levels were English Learners and Socioeconomic disadvantaged.
+In College and Career Readiness the student subgroups that received lowest performance levels were Socioeconomic disadvantaged and students with disabilities.
 The SCCOE is currently working on addressing the graduation rate for students with disabilities and will be starting an alternative pathway to a diploma.
 The goal of SCCOE is that with the development of an alternative pathway to a diploma, more students with disabilities will be able to graduate, thus improving the graduation rate.